learningadaptivereactiverobotcontrol/book-code/practical_1/mac_setup/READ_ME.md

 4. Then run the following command in this terminal: bash Mac_config.sh

-5. To finalize the setup, the file 'ch3_ex4_lpvDS.m' should be run once with 'est_options.type = 0'.
+5. To finalize the setup, 'MPC_LPVDS.m' should be run once with 'est_options.type = 0'.

 If you encounter any issue with this installation, please contact tristan.bonato@epfl.ch